- Cisco AnyConnect is a popular business VPN solution that lets users access corporate resources remotely from any supported device.

 Sometimes the failed to initialize the connection subsystem in Cisco AnyConnect error could happen because the Internet Connection Sharing (ICS) is enabled on your LAN.

 Here’s how to resolve this:

-4. Edit the registry
+Use the registry editor

 If you have the failed to initialize connection subsystem in Cisco AnyConnect error, you can fix it by making a small edit to the registry using the steps below: